A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Fractionation decision

 \subsection{Radiotherapy}

 It is widely accepted that the logarithm of the surviving fraction of irradiated cells follows a linear-quadratic fit \citep{Hall2006}.
 Originally motivated by this observation, the notion of BED is defined and used in clinical practice to quantify and compare the biological effect of radiation fractionation regimens.
-In particular, the BED associated with a fractionation regimen with $n$ treatment fractions where radiation dose of $d_i$ Gray (Gy) is administered at fraction $i=1\ldots,n$ is given by
+The BED associated with a fractionation regimen with $n$ treatment fractions, where a radiation dose of $d_i$ Gray (Gy) is administered at fraction $i=1\ldots,n$, is

 where $\ab$ (measured in Gy) is a tissue-specific parameter.
-Several clinical studies have associated different BED values, independent of the number of fractions $n$ and radiation doses $d_i \; (i=1,\ldots,n)$ used, with \emph{tumor control probability} (TCP) and \emph{normal-tissue complication probability} (NTCP) and suggested BED tolerance levels for different normal tissues to avoid radiation toxicity \citep{Marks2010}.
-In order to achieve the maximum TCP in many treatment sites (e.g., lung cancer) it is clinically desirable to determine fractionation regimens that deliver the maximum BED in the target region while ensuring that the BED in the surrounding normal tissue does not exceed the specified tolerance levels.
-To achieve this, several studies have used mathematical optimization to determine optimal fractionation regimens. \cite{Mizuta2012} studied the dependence of the optimal fractionation regimen on the BED parameters of the target $\abt$ and normal tissue $\abn$ assuming each receives a uniform dose of $d_i$ and $\delta d_i$ ($\delta \geq 0$ is so-called \emph{sparing factor}) at fraction $i=1,\ldots,n$, respectively.
-In particular, they showed that when $\abn > \delta \abt$, then a stationary \emph{hypo-fractionation} regimen is optimal, that is, using as few fractions as possible with equal doses per fraction; otherwise, a stationary \emph{standard fractionation} regimen is preferable, that is, using the maximum number of fractions allowed with equal doses per fraction.
+Several clinical studies have associated different BED values, independent of the number of fractions $n$ and radiation doses $d_i \; (i=1,\ldots,n)$, with \emph{tumor control probability} (TCP) and \emph{normal-tissue complication probability} (NTCP) and have suggested BED tolerance values for different normal tissues to avoid radiation toxicity \citep{Marks2010}.
+In order to achieve the maximum TCP in many treatment sites (e.g., lung cancer), it is clinically desirable to determine fractionation regimens that deliver the maximum BED in the target region while ensuring that the BED in the surrounding normal tissue does not exceed the corresponding tolerance value.
+Several studies have used mathematical optimization to determine optimal fractionation regimens to achieve this. \cite{Mizuta2012} studied the dependence of the optimal fractionation regimen on the BED parameters of the target $\abt$ and normal tissue $\abn$ assuming each receives a uniform dose of $d_i$ and $\delta d_i$ ($\delta \geq 0$ is so-called \emph{sparing factor}) at fraction $i=1,\ldots,n$, respectively.
+In particular, they showed that if $\abn > \delta \abt$, then a stationary \emph{hypo-fractionation} regimen is optimal, that is, using as few fractions as possible with equal doses per fraction; otherwise, a stationary \emph{standard fractionation} regimen is preferable, that is, using the maximum number of fractions allowed with equal doses per fraction.
 Lastly, using extended BED models \cite{Ramaknishnan2013} and \cite{Yang2005} incorporated the tumor repopulation effect into the fractionation decision.